 As reported by Dennis Overbye atThe New York Times, Thomas Zurbuchen, NASA’s associate administrator for science missions, “compared seeing the pictures to a moment when, as a graduate student analyzing data at 2 a.m., he realized that he had discovered something about the universe that nobody else knew.
 It was surprisingly emotional, he said, to see nature give up its secrets.”

 “We all know that Webb will absolutely blow Hubble out of the water by going deeper and finding the earliest galaxies,” said Garth Illingworth according to the New York Times, an astrophysicist at the University of California, Santa Cruz.

 World’s Astronomers Share Their Expectations with The Daily Galaxy

-As the James Webb Space Telescope begins its month-long voyage to LaGrange Point 2, several of the planet’s leading astronomers and scientists have shared their expectations and hopes for this epoch event in human history with The Daily Galaxy.
+In December, 2021, as the James Webb Space Telescope began its month-long voyage to LaGrange Point 2, several of the planet’s leading astronomers and scientists shared their expectations and hopes for this epoch event in human history with The Daily Galaxy.